rm-hull/nostalgia/functional-programming/README.md

 SMALLTALK-80, processing RADAR with FFT's and designing/assembing breadboard circuits and writing assembler for 68HC11 controllers.

 Somewhere during 1990 I took a course on Functional Programming.
-1990.
+1990...
 Twenty four years ago.
-I can no longer find any mention, however brief, of GLIDE on the internet - our preferred functional language.
+I can no longer find any mention, however brief, of GLIDE (our preferred functional language) on the internet.
 This, of course, was before Haskell had been designed (although looking at the Wikipedia page, only just).

 I had (I am certain) the book by _Richard Bird_ and _Philip Wadler_ below; I